 This policy implements the obligations of The Leadership School under the Interstate Compact on Educational Opportunity for Military Children.

-Section 1.
-Definitions
+Section 1: Definitions

 Active Duty: full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
 Section 1209 and 1211.